ronny-rentner/build_meta_plus/readme.md

 ## Why use this?

-The primary use case is cleaning up "trash" files that Python's build system leaves behind, or performing pre-build generation tasks.
+`build_meta_plus` is ideal for streamlining your development workflow, from automating pre-build generation tasks to maintaining a tidy project environment by automatically managing temporary build artifacts.

-For example, you can automatically remove `.egg-info` directories after a build:
+For example, you can ensure your workspace remains clean by removing `.egg-info` directories immediately after a build:

 ```toml
 [tool.build_meta_plus]